csosto-pk/adding-shake-to-pkix/crypto-implementations.md

 The approved versions of each listed library are all the supported versions of the specific library, unless explicitly stated in the listed library table.

-To find changes since the previous version of these lists refer to the Change Log.
+To find changes since the previous version of these lists refer to the [libraries](#change-log).

 **Note**: If a library doesn't appear on the list that you think should be included, then email ask-src-crypto@cisco.com.
 We won't review libraries unless people ask for them.